13 Revealing Secrets Your Dog Knows About You

 You’re a generous person (or not)

 I make judgments about you based on your actions.
 University of Milan researchers had dogs watch some people sharing food with a beggar and other people telling the beggar to leave.
 Later, when the individuals beckoned the dogs at the same time, the pups overwhelmingly trotted over to the generous people.
-Your pets also know these other secrets about you.

 You don’t like someone

 When you have negative feelings about a person, I can hear your breathing pattern change, observe your body stiffen slightly, and even smell the subtle pheremones your body emits.
 So if your in-laws suspect that I don’t like them, it may simply be because, um, you don’t really like them.
-(Make sure you always follow these summer safety tips for your pooch.)

 Where you’ve been

 You humans are like sponges.
 You pick up volatile organic compounds from everything you walk by or touch.
 If you just visited, say, the supermarket, I will smell the butcher and fish counters, the food you bought, and maybe even the people you stood next to at checkout.
 I can smell something 100 million times more subtle than the faintest smell you can pick up.
-Read the inspiring stories of these heroic dogs that saved their owners.

 You may have cancer